Rare dinosaur fossil still inside its egg, reveals ‘bird-like’ hatching posture

 It raises the possibility that this tucking position before hatching may have evolved first among non-avian theropods during the Cretaceous period.

-The research team from institutions in China, the UK and Canada said it was among the most complete dinosaur embryos ever found.
+The research team from institutions in China, the UK and Canada said it was among the most complete dinosaur embryo ever found.

 “We were surprised to see this embryo beautifully preserved inside a dinosaur egg, lying in a bird-like posture.
 This posture had not been recognised in non-avian dinosaurs before.”